Ivanka Trump Set To Host Roundtables On Monday In Cortland County

 In February, Suit-Kote President Frank Suits announced that its 800 employees would be receiving raises averaging $1,400, and 401k contributions would be increased by $1 million thanks to the tax bill.
 Monday morning’s event is by invitation only.

-The Cortland County Republican Committee is excited to have Trump visit CNY, as evidenced by their Facebook post:
+The Cortland County Republican Committee is excited to have Trump visit CNY, as evidenced by their Facebook post.

 At 12:00 p.m.
 Monday, Trump is scheduled to join U.S. Rep. John Katko (R-NY-24th District) in Syracuse at the P-Tech school to discuss education and workforce development with local education leaders including Syracuse Superintendent Jaime Alicea, Onondaga Community College President Casey Craybill, and Manufacturers Association of Central New York President Randy Wolken.